NCAR/DART/models/wrf/tutorial/README.rst

 This step is optional because the WRF-DART Tutorial automatically generates the diagnostic files (obs_diag_output.nc and obs_epoch_*.nc).
-However, these files were generated with pre-set options that you may wish to modify.
+However, these files were generated with pre-set options (e.g. spatial domain, temporal bin size etc.) that you may wish to modify.
 Also, it is uncommon to generate these diagnostics files automatically for a new assimilation application.
 Therefore this section describes the steps to generate the diagnostic files directly from the DART scripts by using the WRF Tutorial as an example.

 Generating the obs_epoch*.nc file